 The comparison point is selected in the Compared To drop-down, located in the top right-hand corner of the report above the filters area.
 If you have no benchmarks loaded, and no historical data from other surveys, then the only option will be to filter the reports and have the deltas calculated against the Company Overall.

-If you're seeing the message 'No comparisons', you can contact email@example.com to ask for benchmarks or prior surveys to be uploaded onto this survey, or you can start to filter so that you can compare to the Company Overall.
+If you're seeing the message 'No comparisons', if you're an administrator you can add comparisons to your survey, either external benchmarks or internal, prior surveys to be uploaded onto your survey.